alozie/afndev/readme.md

 # Bolt

-(formerly Project Template)

-This repository is the template for all new Professional Services projects.
+Bolt will create a new Professional Services project using the project template located in /template.

 ## Table of Contents